 The implementation of the Public Art and Monuments Program will be a joint effort between PAMA's curatorial staff, Real Property Asset Management (RPAM) representatives from the proposed site, Marketing and Communications representatives, Office of Diversity and Inclusion representatives, Friends of PAMA Advisory Board representatives and community representatives where applicable (referenced herein as the Public Art and Monuments Committee, the "Committee").
-Recommendations from this Committee will be brought forth to Regional Council for approval.
 The Committee will liaise with the applicable municipality as required.